 Malaria still threatens half the world’s population, and the disease is thought to have killed more people than all the world’s wars and plagues put together.
 It was a major problem for the colonial powers and without a cure it has been suggested that the rise of the European empires would not have happened.
 The enslavement of as many as 20 million people may not have occurred if a cure for malaria had not been found.

 The only known cure was an extract of the bark of a South American plant called cinchona.
-The active substance is an alkaloid called quinine.
-Understandably, the European empires wanted their own reliable supply of cinchona bark under their control.
+The active substance in the bark is an alkaloid called quinine after the indigenous name of the plant – quina – meaning bark.
+Understandably, the European empires wanted their own reliable supply of cinchona bark.
 In the mid-nineteenth century cinchona was probably the most sought-after economic plant on the planet.

 Britain’s first opportunity to create cinchona plantations within its empire came when the explorer Clements Markham was sent to hunt for cinchona plants in Peru and Bolivia in 1860 with the help of botanist Richard Spruce and others.
 Markham’s cinchona plants were sent to the Nilgiris (Blue Mountains) in south India as well as to Burma and Ceylon.

 Shortly after Britain’s first foray into cinchona production, a second wave of plantations were established in Darjeeling, West Bengal, in northern India.
-This involved RBGE and the use of Ward’s cases to move plants from Edinburgh to Calcutta and then onwards to Darjeeling.
+This involved the Royal Botanic Garden Edinburgh (RBGE) and the use of Ward’s cases to move plants from Edinburgh to Calcutta and then onwards to Darjeeling.

 In 1872 Mr Lister of RBGE was sent to Calcutta with two Wardian cases containing plants, including cinchona.
 Only two plants died during the journey.
 Lister arrived in Calcutta on December 9 and by January 3 had rooted a further 15 cuttings taken during the voyage.
 The shipment included a second economically important plant called the ipecacuan plant and the cuttings were probably of this species.
 This plant was a medically important emetic (vomit inducing) drug that the British also wanted a reliable supply of.
-Darjeeling would be a first trial to run alongside the plans for cinchona.
+Darjeeling provided the first trial plantations alongside the plantings of cinchona.
 In a letter to Richard Lindsay, foreman in the propagating department at RBGE, Lister says:

 ‘They had neither cinchona nor ipecacuan plants in the Botanic Garden here [Calcutta] till I brought them.’